BScodeMacedonia/tems-frontend-main/README.md

 To get started with the TEMS Appliance Parts Store locally on your machine, follow these steps:

 1. **Clone the Repository:**

+2. **Install Dependencies:**

+3. **Run the Development Server:**

+4. **Open the Application:**
+Visit `http://localhost:3000` in your web browser to view the application.

+## Contributing

+We welcome contributions from the community!
+If you'd like to contribute to the TEMS Appliance Parts Store, please follow our [contributing guidelines](CONTRIBUTING.md) for instructions on how to get started.

+## License

+This project is licensed under the [Apache License 2.0](LICENSE).

+## Contact

+For any inquiries or feedback regarding the TEMS Appliance Parts Store, please contact us at [contact@example.com](mailto:contact@example.com).